hmchen47/DataScience/Notes/a18d-KMeans.md

     + return the clustering w/ the least total distance btw each point and its centroid, the optimal clustering
   + increasing the `max_iter` for a large number of clusters
   + increasing `n_init` for a complex dataset
+  + sensitive to scale: rescale or normalize data w/ extreme values
   + best partitioning for a set of features depending on
     + model used
     + what to predict

-+ Examples: SalesPrice of Ames and Airbnb in NYC
++ Examples: SalePrice of Ames and Airbnb in NYC

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://www.kaggle.com/ryanholbrook/clustering-with-k-means" ismap target="_blank">